quicwg/base-drafts/draft-ietf-quic-transport.md

 A client MAY attempt 0-RTT after receiving a Version Negotiation packet.

-The format of the packet that a client sends might be different in the new version.
-In this case, the client generates a new packet that conforms to the selected version.
 Though different versions might convey information about versions differently, a client MUST NOT change the set of versions it claims to support.
 Only the determination about server support can change between connections attempts.

 Version negotiation packets have no cryptographic protection.
 Keeping version-related information consistent between versions is critical for